 10. Tour to Schloss Colditz

 Originally built to be a Renaissance palace, this interesting structure has a long, bizarre history.
 Located between Leipzig and Dresden in the region of Saxony, it’s been a hunting lodge, a poorhouse, and even a mental hospital.
 It is most famous for being a prisoner-of-war camp during World War II.
-There is a museum within the palace, with tickets costing 4 EUR.
-A two-hour guided tour through the castle (and escape tunnels built by prisoners) is 12 EUR.
-There is even a hostel within the castle (27.50 EUR per night).
+There is a museum within the palace with a small entrance fee.
+You can opt for a two-hour guided tour through the castle (and escape tunnels built by prisoners) for a little bit more.
+There is even a hostel within the castle.

 11. Visit Hamburg